8. Monitor Progress

 • Data Standardization.
 Establish standardized data collection methods, metrics, and reporting formats across programs and agencies to facilitate meaningful comparisons and analysis.

 • Outcome-Focused Data Collection.
-Ensure that data collection methods are designed to capture information on disparities and health outcomes, allowing for targeted interventions.
+Ensure that data collection methods are designed to capture information on differences in health outcomes, allowing for targeted interventions.

 • Community Engagement.
 Actively engage with communities to build trust and enhance data collection efforts.
 Involving the community in the process can improve data quality and relevance.